Why Do I Need An Internet Merchant Account (IMA)?

 The higher the perceived risk of your business, for example taking mail order payments, then the longer the delay in clearing payments because the merchant account provider must be sure of receiving the funds before clearing them into your bank account.

 Regular merchant accounts are relatively easy to obtain from your bank.
 If you qualify for a business bank account then as long as the account is in good order, then you'll likely be accepted for a merchant account.

 You don't need to have your merchant account operated by your bank.
 Merchant accounts are an entirely separate entity from a business banking account, and there is nothing to stop you using a merchant account not provided by your business bank provider.

 In traditional face to face retailing, there would be little or no advantage gained by having a merchant account at a different bank.
-The fee you pay is usually a fixed monthly fee, and the typical price is between £15 and £20 per month for a services only merchant account.
+The fee you pay is usually a fixed monthly fee, and the average price is between £15 and £20 per month for a services only merchant account.

 Types Of Internet Merchant Account

-A merchant account is useless without a means to receive payments into it and this is where things get more complicated, and price comparison becomes more difficult.
+A merchant account is useless without a means to receive payments into it, and this is where things get more complicated, and price comparison becomes more difficult.

-Extending your merchant account by taking online payments exposes you to a higher security risk and the possibility of fraud.
+Extending your merchant account by taking online payments exposes you to higher security risk and the possibility of fraud.

 This is why it is harder to obtain a merchant account that processes online payments from a traditional high street bank and why specialist payment processors have evolved to step in and fill the gap.